COMSOC-Community/prefsampling/docs-source/source/quickstart.rst

 To make it easy to embed the package in all kinds of tools, we use basic Python types:

-* Ordinal samplers return collections of :code:`np.ndarray`, that is, `Numpy<>_` arrays where the most preferred alternative is at position 0, the next one at position 1 and so forth;
+* Ordinal samplers return collections of :code:`np.ndarray`, that is, `Numpy <https://numpy.org/>`_ arrays where the most preferred alternative is at position 0, the next one at position 1 and so forth;
-* Approval samplers return collections of :code:`set`, a set containing the approved alternatives.
+* Approval samplers return collections of :code:`set`, where each set contains the approved alternatives.

 General Syntax
 --------------